 - Medicare is highly personalized.
 Just because one plan is right for your neighbor or spouse doesn’t mean that plan is right for you.
 There are four different types of Medicare plans: Part A, Part B, Part C, and Part D. Each part covers different services.
 You can enroll in one or a combination.
 Compare Medicare plans.

 - There is a specific window of time to enroll.
-Your initial enrollment period begins three months before you turn 65 and continues for three months after.
-If you do not enroll for Medicare within that time, you must wait until general open enrollment between January and March.
-This not only delays your coverage, but results in fees.
+Your initial enrollment period begins three months before the month you turn 65 and continues for three months after.
+If you do not enroll for Medicare within that time, you must wait until annual open enrollment between Oct.
+15 – Dec.
+7. This not only delays your coverage, but results in fees.
 If you collect social security before age 65, you will be automatically enrolled and receive your Medicare card in the mail.

 - Choosing a Medicare plan is not a one and done decision.
 Plans change every year, and it’s important to stay updated on how those changes may affect your coverage.
-If you find your plan doesn’t work for you, you can switch to another during the open enrollment period (January through March).
+If you find your plan doesn’t work for you, you can make a one time change to your plan during the open enrollment period (Jan.
+1 – Mar.
+31).